DennisdelRioCarbo/Credit_Risk_Analysis/README.md

 - Most models have high *precision* for *low risk* with low *precision* for *low risk* and low *recall* for both classes.
 This all translates in failing to detect high risks.

 ## Recommendation
-The **EasyEnsembleClassifier** model is the only on that has high *balanced accuracy score*, with high recall for both high and low risk, high precision for low risk and and low precision for high risk.
+The **EasyEnsembleClassifier** model is the only on that has high *balanced accuracy score*, with high *recall* for both high and low risk, high *precision* for *low risk* and and low *precision* for *high risk*.
 This is the most precise and maybe most dependable model of all but not without a trade off.
 It detects accurately which risks are high and which risks are low, but out of the high risks it predicts only 10% turn out to be true.